 Filming Locations

-- Durham Cathedral: Additional Hogwarts interiors.
+- Durham Cathedral: Used for Hogwarts cloisters

 Awards and Nominations